FranBowden/grammar-bot/README.md

 # Annoying Grammar Checker Bot

-A Discord bot that checks chat messages for grammar mistakes (using Harper) and replies with corrections, plus an angry GIF using Giphy.
+A Discord bot that checks chat messages for spelling & grammar mistakes (using Harper) and replies with corrections, plus an angry GIF using Giphy.

 Built with Node.js, discord.js, and Harper.